jacobm3/astro-hcp-vault-backend-example/README.md

 # Overview

 This repo contains working example files to help connect Astro to HCP Vault and Vault Enterprise, including supporting Vault namespaces and a helper script to generate the required `.env` file for local development.
-This is supplementary to Astronomer guide is available here:
+This supplements the Astronomer guide here:

 https://docs.astronomer.io/astro/secrets-backend?tab=hashicorp#setup